-- a.
-Principles for awarding Connection Value bonus on beam: Bonus principles will not apply in the case of a B dismount.
-(In order for a dismount to add Connection Value to an acro series, the dismount must be a C value). - b.
-NO BONUS: 2 Acro Flight Element connection B+C Salto WILL NOT receive Connection bonus. - c.
-B+D Acro Flight, BHS + Layout, stretched then pike down with feet together = +0.1 CV (not +0.2 CV) - d.
-Back Salto Stretched with Step-out AND Aerial Walkover will receive "D" bonus but will be considered as "C" value for purposes of awarding Connection Value in Back Handspring Series only (Step-out BHS, BHS to 2 Feet, Gainer BHS or BHS Swing down to cross straddle sit; in any order).
+- b.
+B+D Acro Flight, BHS + Layout, stretched then pike down with feet together = +0.1 CV (not +0.2 CV) - c.
+Back Salto Stretched with Step-out AND Aerial Walkover will receive "D" bonus but will be considered as "C" value for purposes of awarding Connection Value in Back Handspring Series only (Step-out BHS, BHS to 2 Feet, Gainer BHS, or BHS Swing down to cross straddle sit; in any order).